-Although the quality of finish will not be very good and durable you can still use wall paint on wood furniture.
+Although the quality of finish will not be very good and durable, you can still use wall paint on wood furniture.

-In other words if you have a can of leftover paint sitting around (after painting your walls and ceilings) you can use them for painting some of your old furniture like cabinets, chairs, tables, etc.
+Particularly, if you have a can of leftover paint sitting around (after painting your walls and ceilings) you can use them for painting some of your old furniture like cabinets, chairs, tables, etc.

 You just need to keep a few things in mind when doing that.
 In the article below I would be discussing more of them.

 So, if you want to know more about whether it’s good to use wall paint on furniture, how you should use it properly, and what are the things you would need to care about; check them here…

 Although both are used for painting in homes, there is a significant difference between them which you should know about.